govind-sinh/node-api-jwt/readme.md

 Node-api-jwt
-This is particulary demo for login app using json web token using nodejs.
+This is demo for login app using json web token.